 Full Statute Name: United States Code Annotated.
 Title 49.
 Transportation.
 Subtitle VII.
 Aviation Programs.
 Part A. Air Commerce and Safety.
 Subpart II.
 Economic Regulation.
 Chapter 417.
 Operations of Carriers.
 Subchapter I. Requirements. § 41705.
-Discrimination against handicapped individuals
+Discrimination against individuals with disabilities

 Share |